-The earthquake occurred at 12.51pm on 22nd February 2011.
-The earthquake measured 6.3 on the Richter Scale and, at 4.99 km deep, was very shallow.
+The earthquake occurred on New Zealand’s South Island, 10km west of Christchurch, at 12.51 pm on 22nd February 2011 and lasted just 10 seconds.
+Measuring 6.3 on the Richter Scale and, at 4.99 km deep, the earthquake was very shallow.
 The earthquake occurred along a conservative margin between the Pacific Plate and the Australasian Plate.
 Take a look at the Christchurch earthquake animated map to see the swarm of foreshocks and aftershocks.

 What were the effects of the Christchurch earthquake?

 Christchurch, New Zealand’s second city, experienced extensive damage